 We'll be back with a look at the rules when they are nearer completion, and we'll then give you our conclusions and ratings.
 In the meantime keep checking Pinball News for all the latest updates on The Wizard of Oz and Jersey Jack Pinball's other games.

-In the meantime, why not share your thoughts about The Wizard of Oz?
-Send us your comments and we'll publish them below:
+We asked you to share your thoughts about The Wizard of Oz, and we have reproduced them below:

 © Pinball News 2013